 – The Afghanistan-Pakistan Transit and Trade Agreement (APTTA) must be negotiated once every ten years.

 Last time this agreement was signed in 2010 and now it is time to renegotiate it, as despite having defects in implementation it’s still very efficient for bilateral trade and transit.
+It should be reinstalled from the point where it was halted with the revolution of political changes in Afghanistan.

 The international conventions and International best practices particularly for the land locked countries should have to be taken into consideration to remove imbalance and facilitate smooth, reliable and predictable trade and transit trade through Pakistan and vice versa.

 – The focus of both governments have been drastically political throughout the decades, and the focus needs to be changed.
+The transit trade must be treated separately than political motives.

 The trade and transit of Afghanistan through Pakistan require political and diplomatic support.
 The challenges, obstacles and problems should be responded spontaneously and be provided institutional support in order not to transfer its impact to common consumers.